tmow12/food-facilities-challenge/README.md

 - Write tests for frontend react app

 ### What are the trade-offs you might have made?
-- Instead of loading the csv everytime the app starts.

-Other options:
-1. Explored was moving the csv file read logic to the service level, and loading the csv everytime the PermitDataService class is instatiated.
-For a smaller app with a small csv file this would be okay, but ideally we would want to avoid the amount of times we read from this csv.
-This design could be beneficial if we expect the data to be updated frequently.
-But for this use case, it would be simpler to just load the csv once on app start

-2. (Reccomended)
-would be for the PermitDataService to make a call to the database whenever
-- Build out a better UI
-- Refactor the implementation for the calculating the geo location, as the current implementation is not effecient in the case
+- Instead of loading the csv everytime the app starts, it would be preffered if a database could be setup with the sanitized data.
+The PermitDataService could then make calls to the database when it needs to.
+This would also be a solution to the limitations of the current implmentation.
+This would take more effort and time, but would be a better and scalable design if the app and dataset size were to grow.
+A database can handle much larger datasets, offers optimized query execution, and supports CRUD operations.
+A SQL or NoSQL database could work here, but there aoms pros and cons with each

+SQL
+Pro:
+- Good for large dataset
+- Fast I/O
+- Good for structured data
+- Data validation with schemas
+- Table joins, filtering
+Con:
+- Extra work defining schema upfront

+NoSQL
+Pro:
+- Good for large dataset
+- Fast I/O
+- Easy to start for unstructured data
+- Flexible schema
+- Good for nested documents
+Con:
+- Data validation
+- No Joins
+- Needs indexing

 - Completed a data sanitization before hand, the current csv file headers are not uniformed, when validating the data with the Pydantic model, I am returning the JSON fields with those headers as is to frontend.
 If frontend was expecting a uniform format, that could cause confusion/errors.
 It is also best practice to be consistient with field names in general.

 - Have a more scalable and efficient implementation for calculating the distance.
 The current implemntation is leverages .apply() which under the hood is a for loop that goes over each record in the dataset, converts the lat/long to floats and calculates the geodesic distance from user's passed in cooridnates, then stores the result in a new "distance" column, sorts it, and takes the 5 closest.
 This is inefficient, because as the dataset grows, this operation will become slower.
 A possible solution I was reading into was using a haversine formula and NumPy to calculate all the distances at once, which under hood runs compiled c code.
 A girst flance, this would be much faster, and more performant even if the dataset grew in size.
-But it also seems slightly trickier to implement and would need more research
+But it also seems slightly trickier to implement and would need more time to research

 ### What are the things you left out?